recaptime-dev/.github/CODE_OF_CONDUCT.md

 ## Appendix

-### The `abuse@` and `modteam@` aliases
+### The `abuse@` alias

-While you can email CCoC violations to our abuse email alias, the scope of the abuse email alias covers more than CCoC violations and content needs moderator review and it's our legal team that review them.

-Please note that email to the `modteam@recaptime.eu.org` alias will be forwarded to all of our community moderation team, alongside the leadership team (also known as `@recaptime-dev/squad-leads`) for assistance in case of large backlog.
+The `abuse@recaptime.dev` is used by both the community moderators and our team for not only handling mod reports but also for receiving abuse notifications.

 ### Violations affecting other communities (or coming from other communities)

 If we receive a violation report that either affects or comes from other communities, we have limited moderation powers over what's happening outside our spaces, either public or within internal channels.

-If that's the case, a member from our moderation team will simply forward you case on your behalf if our bandwidth allows.
+If that's the case, a member from our moderation team will simply forward you case on your behalf if our bandwidth allows and will update you through.